g-froehlich/g-froehlich/Pickleball League Management Back-End/README.md

-After looking back through the readme I believe I may have overcomplicated this project a bit but I have found the outcome to be very intriguing and exciting.
-I built a very large database which I did not realise the magnitude of until AFTER I had already created models, DAOs, and JdbcDaos.

 The database is under the database folder and my postman collection is under the postman folder.

 (I wrote these in order of hierarchy: admin can do all, then league managers, then players)